 Figure 1 below shows the employment to population ratio (EPOP) for prime age (ages 25-54) men and women.

-Figure 1 – can we have a shading that says “high tax period” and “low tax period” for the years after 1993?

-As can be seen EPOPs for both rose in the high tax years from 1993 to 2000, by roughly 2.0 percentage points for me and 4.0 percentage points for women.
-By contrast, EPOPs fell in the lower tax period from 2001 to 2012, dropping by almost 4.0 percentage points for prime age men and 6.0 percentage points for prime age women.
+As can be seen EPOPs for both rose in the high tax years from 1993 to 2000, by roughly 2.0 percentage points for men and 4.0 percentage points for women.
+By contrast, EPOPs fell in the lower tax period from 2001 to 2012, dropping by more than 5.0 percentage points for prime age men and more than 4.0 percentage points for prime age women.

 Figure 2 shows EPOPs over these periods for white, African American, and Hispanic prime age men in the high tax and low tax period.

-Figure 2 –same shading as Fig 1

 The EPOP for prime age white men rose by a bit more than 1.0 percentage point in the period from 1993 to 2001.
-For African Americans the EPOP rose by almost 2.0 percentage points, and for Hispanics it rose by almost 4.0 percentage points.
+For African Americans the EPOP rose by almost 3.0 percentage points, and for Hispanics it rose by more than 4.0 percentage points.

 These gains were completely reversed in the low tax years.
-From 2001 to 2012 the EPOP for prime age white men fell by almost 5.0 percentage points.
+From 2001 to 2012 the EPOP for prime age white men fell by 5.0 percentage points.
 For African American prime age men the drop was more than 7.0 percentage points and for Hispanics more than 4.0 percentage points.

 Figure 3 shows the same breakdowns for prime age women over these periods.

-Figure 3 –same shading as Fig 1

-The EPOP for prime age white women rose by just over 1.0 percentage point in the high tax period.
-For prime age African American women it rose by almost 5.0 percentage points and for Hispanic women it rose by more than 7.0 percentage point.
+The EPOP for prime age white women rose by almost 2.0 percentage point in the high tax period.
+For prime age African American women it rose by more than 7.0 percentage points and for Hispanic women it rose by 6.0 percentage points.
 As with men, these gains were largely reversed in the low tax period.
-The EPOPs for prime age white women fell by 4.0 percentage points, for African American women by almost 5.0 percentage points, and for Hispanic women by almost 2.0 percentage points.
+The EPOPs for prime age white women fell by 2.0 percentage points, for African American women by more than 6.0 percentage points, and for Hispanic women by more than 4.0 percentage points.

 Figures 4a and 4b give EPOPs for more narrow age groups for men in the high tax and low tax period.

-Figures 4a and 4b same shading as Fig 1

 Figure 4a shows small gains in EPOPs in the high tax period for the 25 to 34, the 35-44, and 45 to 54 age groups in the high tax period.
-The 25 to 34 and 35 to 44 age groups both had declines in their EPOPs in the high tax period.
-There was little change for the 45 to 54 age group.
+These three age groups all had declines of more than 4.0 percentage points in their EPOPs in the low tax period.

-Figure 4b shows the EPOPs for men between 18 and 24 and over age 65.
-Both groups had small increases in their EPOPs in the high tax period.
-The EPOP for the youngest age cohort fell by ?? percentage points in the low tax period.
+Figure 4b shows the EPOPs for men between 16 and 24, 55-64, and over age 65.
+These groups had small increases in their EPOPs in the high tax period.
+The EPOP for the youngest age cohort fell by almost 13.0 percentage points in the low tax period.
+The EPOP for men aged 55-64 fell slightly during the low-tax period.
 The EPOP for men over age 65 continued to rise in the low tax period.

 It is worth noting that this is part due to the post-war baby boom cohorts entering this age range.
 This group was far more likely to be college educated than the previous cohort.
 College educated workers typically have less physically demanding jobs and also jobs that they find rewarding.
 Therefore they tend to work later into their life.